owainkenwayucl/HPC-Acceptance-Tests/Scoring/README.md

 1. Populate a provided spreadsheet with the desired value.
 2. Provide a log file for the qualifying run for debugging purposes.

+**Note** - Scores will be compared against reference systems and scores which fall outside the expected range will be subject to clarification questions and if sufficient explanation is not provided, disqualification.

 As an example of how this would work, imagine a tender for a new machine with three benchmarks: Pi, Mandelbrot, and Numpy.
 Four vendors (Cyberdyne Systems, Gibson, Multivac and HAL) all bid and provide the following scores:

 |Vendor   | Pi  | Mandelbrot | Numpy |
 |---------|-----|------------|-------|